-Economic and social conditions can vary significantly within and across States.
-For example, the labor market in an urban area looks quite different from the labor market in rural areas.
+Economic, cultural, and social conditions can vary significantly within and across States.
+For example, the labor market in an urban area looks quite different from the labor market in rural areas; serving Tribal communities may require unique considerations and consultation with their leaders.
 It is important to account for how these and other contextual factors can shape your SNAP E&T program.